top of page

 Plus

-Then a further £1500 would be due in the following July.
+Then a further £1500 would be due in the July of the same year.

 The good news